LAG1996/SpaceMoose/README.md

 ## Side Note

 I thought this code was lost, but it's been preserved for all this time in some SVN repo, hidden in darkness.
-There is another project that I worked on with a different set of students, which will be linked here.
+This project was developed for the same class as [Fireball](https://github.com/LAG1996/FireballGame).